fangq/jsnirfy/README.md

 from functional near-infrared spectroscopy, or fNIRS - an emerging functional neuroimaging technique.
-Built upon the JData and SNIRF specifications, a JSNIRF file has both a text-based interface using the JavaScript Object Notation (JSON) [RFC4627] format and a binary interface using the Universal Binary JSON (UBJSON, http://ubjson.org) derived Binary JData ([BJData](https://github.com/NeuroJSON/bjdata)) serialization format.
+Built upon the JData and SNIRF specifications, a JSNIRF file has both a text-based interface using the JavaScript Object Notation (JSON) [RFC4627] format and a binary interface using the University Binary JSON (UBJSON, https://ubjson.org) derived Binary JData ([BJData](https://github.com/NeuroJSON/bjdata)) serialization format.
 It contains a compatibility layer to provide a 1-to-1 mapping to the existing HDF5 based SNIRF files.
 A JSNIRF file can be directly parsed by most existing